Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 Scaling Bagisto to handle 10 million products is a challenging but achievable task.

-By optimizing the database with eager loading and batch updates, integrating Elasticsearch for fast, real-time search, and leveraging advanced caching techniques, you can ensure that your Bagisto-powered store remains performant, even as your product catalog grows.
+By optimizing the database with eager loading and batch updates, and integrating Elasticsearch for fast, real-time search, you can improve your store’s performance.

-If you’re looking for tailored solutions, consider hiring a Laravel developer to create custom features for your store.
-To discover more extensions and tools for Bagisto, explore the full range at bagisto.com.
+If you need custom solutions, hire a Laravel developer to build features for your store.
+Explore more Bagisto extensions and tools on the official Bagisto website.